I’m so glad you’re here!

 A little more about me…

 I’m a native of Philadelphia and that’s where I currently live, but both Pittsburgh and Atlanta have little pieces of my heart.
 I earned my bachelor’s degree in English Writing from the University of Pittsburgh.
 After working for several fun years in the field of restaurant operations for a restaurant group in the ‘Burgh, I went on to earn my master’s degree in Human Nutrition from Drexel University in Philly, and I completed my dietetic internship at Emory Healthcare in Atlanta, GA.
-As an RD, I’ve worked in both inpatient and outpatient clinical settings, moving into my private practice focused on intuitive eating and eating disorders full time in 2019.
+As an RD, I’ve worked in both inpatient and outpatient clinical settings, moving into my private practice focused on weight-inclusive nutrition counseling full time in 2019.
 I’m a food lover, and as an intuitive eating dietitian based in Philadelphia, I am lucky to have hundreds of yummy top-notch restaurants at my doorstep (I’m also perfectly content to munch on a Philly pretzel).
 I’m an avid reader and I’m in two book clubs.
 I love to travel, hike, listen to podcasts, and explore my city with my sweet beagle girl, Frankie.